iambumblehead/resolvewithplus/README.md

 ===============
 [![npm version](https://badge.fury.io/js/resolvewithplus.svg)](https://badge.fury.io/js/resolvewithplus) [![Build Status](https://github.com/iambumblehead/resolvewithplus/workflows/nodejs-ci/badge.svg)][2]

-_resolvewithplus_ is an iteration of the _resolvewith_ package, which resolves CJS modules following [the original node.js spec.][2] _resolvewithplus_ adds incomplete support for ESM-style `import 'name'` resolution.
+_resolvewithplus_ is an iteration of the _resolvewith_ package, which resolves CJS modules following [the original node.js spec.][2] _resolvewithplus_ is changed to an ESM module and adds support for ESM-style `import 'name'` resolutions.
+Resolving ESM paths is complex and ESM support will be lacking for edge-cases.

 ```javascript
 // CJS